spiral/docs/docs/en/cookbook/domain-core.md

 # Cookbook - Domain Cores

 You can invoke controller actions not only via routes but also from your services and other controllers (HMVC).
-Every controller action invocation made via `Spiral\Core\CoreInterface`.
+Every controller action invocation is made via `Spiral\Core\CoreInterface`.
 The `CoreInterface` or *Domain Core* provides the developer with the ability to alter the invocation flow and implement domain-specific functionality for controllers.

 > **Note**
-> The package `spiral/hmvc` required for the domain cores.
+> The package `spiral/hmvc` is required for the domain cores.
 The web bundle includes this package by default.

 ## Invoke Controller Action

 Spiral controllers are clean classes built to be invoked from any dispatcher.
-The framework does not provide the direct coupling between controller and route.
+The framework does not provide the direct coupling between a controller and a route.
 Such an approach makes it possible to invoke methods manually:

 ```php
 namespace App\Controller;